 Defenses to Libel and Slander

 A defendant in a defamation case may raise a variety of defenses, whether it is libel or slander.
-Generally, defamation occurs when one party publishes or broadcasts false information about someone else, causing an injury to one's reputation.
+Generally, defamation occurs when one party publishes or broadcasts false information about someone else, causing injury to one's reputation.
 To understand how a defendant might defend against such charges, it may help to first familiarize yourself with the elements of libel and slander.

 These common defenses to libel and slander are summarized as follows:

 Truth as a Defense to Libel and Slander

 The common law (law developed over history by courts) traditionally presumed that a statement was false once a plaintiff proved that the statement was defamatory.
 Under modern law, a plaintiff who is a public official or public figure must prove falsity as a prerequisite for recovery.
 Some states have likewise now provided that falsity is an element of defamation that any plaintiff must prove in order to recover.
 Where this is not a requirement, truth serves as an affirmative defense to an action for libel or slander.

 The applicability of the truth defense is strong against all types of defamation lawsuits, including defamation per se actions, where a plaintiff does not need to prove actual damages.
 A defamatory statement does not need to be literally true in order for this defense to be effective.
 Courts require that the statement is substantially true in order for the defense to apply.
 This means that even if the defendant states some facts that are false, if the "gist" or "sting" of the communication is substantially true, then the defendant can rely on the defense.

 Consent as a Defense to Libel and Slander

-Where a plaintiff consents to the publication of defamatory matter about him or her, then this consent is a complete defense to a defamation action.
+Where a plaintiff consents to the publication of a defamatory matter about them, then this consent is a complete defense to a defamation action.